wagenadl/gpix/README.md

 ## Installation

+GPix requires opencv version 3.0 or later and Qt version 5.5 or later.
+In Debian-style Linuxes, these may be installed by typing:

+    sudo apt install libopencv-dev qtbase5-dev

 To build from source in Linux, simply type “make” followed by “sudo make install”.
 To build from source in Windows or Mac, please load “src/gpix.pro” in Qt Creator and compile from there.